drinkwithdan/Tic-Tac-Toe/README.md

  - Javascript

  ## The Game
- Tic-Tac-Toe is a very approachable, easy game that people of all ages can Enjoy.
-I wanted to keep my version simple and comfortable, that any could get into straight away.
+ Tic-Tac-Toe is a very approachable, easy game that people of all ages can enjoy.
+I wanted to keep my version simple and comfortable, that anyone could get into straight away.

- I did some initial planning and drew up a wireframe of what I imagine the game process being.
+ I did some initial planning and drew up a wireframe of what I imagined the game process being.

  ![Wireframe](./img/Wireframe.png)